 Reporting Losses

+Another wrinkle in gambling taxation law concerns losses.
 This may sound strange, but you are also legally obliged to report gambling losses as well as winnings.
 The good thing is, this can actually save you money because the IRS will allow you submit gambling losses as miscellaneous deductions on Schedule A. Plus, they won’t be subject to the 2% limit.
-It’s always advised to file losses and winnings to the IRS separately instead of submitting the net amount.
+It’s advisable to file losses and winnings to the IRS separately instead of submitting the net amount.

 Sharing Gambling Winnings

-In the rare case that two or more people are sharing gambling winnings, the casino will split this among them and report them in two separate 5754 forms, then submit these to the IRS under each person’s name individually.
+In the rare case that two or more people are sharing gambling winnings, the casino will split this among them and report them in two separate 5754 forms.
+They then submit these to the IRS under each person’s name individually.

 Illegal Gambling